 Efforts by the Department of Conservation to warn people of the trail’s risks have reduced the number of fatalities over the years but it remains a hotspot for New Zealand’s volunteer-run Land Search and Rescue (LandSAR) crews.
 In the last seven years they’ve been called out to the crossing more than 300 times.

 There’s a lot of reasons that people get into trouble on Tongariro.
+To start with it it’s a long walk by any standard; stretching just under 20km with somewhere between 1,100 and 1,700 meters of climbing depending on whether you take the side-track to the top of Mt Ngauruhoe.
 The weather can change abruptly and the temperature can drop to below zero at any time of the year.
 At more than 1000 meters above sea level there are no trees and few landmarks to follow if the track disappears in snow or fog.
-Although the path is well maintained there are still a few exposed stretches.
+Although the path is well maintained there are still plenty of exposed stretches where route markings disappear.

 The same spectacular terrain that draws so many visitors to the crossing also brings with it a certain level of risk.
 And therein lies the real reason for Tongariro’s outsized reputation for danger – the sheer volume of hikers.
 Following a slump in visitors during the Te Maari Crater eruptions in 2012 the number of hikers attempting the crossing has increased year on year.
 In the last season (2016/17) roughly 140 thousand people attempted the crossing – making it the most popular day-hike in New Zealand and one of the most famous hiking trails anywhere in the world.
 Part of that surge in popularity has been spurred on by the fact that Mt Ngauruhoe stood in for Mt Doom in Peter Jackson’s Lord of the Rings trilogy – turning the mountain into a sort of pop culture pilgrimage site.